 - Will it be beneficial to all concerned?

 Selection of the candidate is to be made by the school’s scholarship selection committee with the focus being the criteria and not the candidate’s scholastic standing.
 Each recipient of the award will have their name engraved on a main plaque that remains on display in the school.
-They will receive a keeper plaque and the scholarship money.
-(Two scholarship of $1000.00 each will be presented in Eckville Jr. Sr. High School).
-These scholarships are generously donated by the Rotary Club of Sylvan Lake and District.
+They will receive a keeper plaque and the scholarship money of $1000.00.
+This scholarship is generously donated by the Rotary Club of Sylvan Lake and District.
 To apply, write a 1-2 page paper that explains who you are and how you live your own life.
 You could include your professional or occupational goals, why you selected the particular college you plan to attend, your extra-curricular activities, including your particular role in such activities, your work experience and/or volunteer experience, your reason for applying for this scholarship and any other information you believe would be useful to the committee in making its decision.
 Submit your essay to the office or email directly by April 1st.

 Alberta Citizenship Awards - The Province of Alberta offers three citizenship awards in recognition of students who support and contribute to Alberta communities through public service and volunteer endeavors in school sponsored, community or extracurricular activities.
 The three awards are: